-The App Match feature enables accessories supporting the External Accessory Protocol feature to match with compatible apps on the App Store.
+The App Match feature enables accessories supporting an External Accessory Protocol to match with compatible apps on the App Store.

 When connected for the first time, the device asks the user if they would like to visit the App Store and view compatible apps.
-Subsequently, this action may be repeated by the user using Settings > General > About > 'Accessory Name' > 'Find App for this Accessory'.
+Subsequently, this action may be repeated using Settings > General > About > '[Accessory name]' > 'Find App for Accessory'.